School of Philosophy and Economic Science: Comments from members and ex-members

 In 1963, writing in Land & Liberty, A. J. Carter describes coming "into contact with one of the most important influences on my development" at SES.
-The economics program introduced him to, land-value tax and Progress and Poverty, by which "a vital seed was sown, but it was not yet to flower".
+The economics programme introduced him to, land-value tax and Progress and Poverty, by which "a vital seed was sown, but it was not yet to flower".
 The philosophy course he describes as "directly and indirectly, altered my whole outlook on the deepest aspects of life."

 On 26 May 1982, Roger Pincham, who had been a member since 1955, wrote a letter to The Evening Standard challenging criticisms made by Hounam and Hogg.
-He said that an account based on the views of a few disaffected former or current students, or on reporters' attendance at programs on two or three occasions, could not present a balanced view.
-He said that thousands of students have attended the program over the preceding four decades and most have gathered great value from doing so.
+He said that an account based on a few students, or on reporters' attendance at programmes on two or three occasions, could not present a balanced view.
+He said that thousands of students have attended the programme over the preceding four decades and most have gathered great value from doing so.
 He added that the authors had mischaracterised the relationship between SES, the independent day schools founded by some of its members, and the Liberal Party, suggesting that the journalists had distrusted the organisation simply because it was "new and rather unusual".

-Commenting on the book Secret Cult, SES member and author Brian Hodgkinson responded to its allegation that the program encourages "destroying the personality".
+Commenting on the book Secret Cult, SES member and author Brian Hodgkinson responded to its allegation that the programme encourages "destroying the personality".
 He said that description conceals the actual focus of the teaching, which is to free the mind from the limitations imposed by the ego.
 He added that "of course, no actual force was used.
 The whole teaching of the school is word of mouth.
 Anyone can walk away from a School meeting or event at any time.
 Some do!"

-Hodgkinson later wrote a history of the SES called In Search of Truth: The Story of the School of Economic Science, published in 2010.
+Hodgkinson wrote a history of the SES called In Search of Truth: The Story of the School of Economic Science, published in 2010.
 It included details of its economic and philosophical thought, and examination of positive and negative aspects of the organisation.
-In response to reports that some people had become emotionally disturbed while attending the program, he pointed out that such cases may have been caused by "outside circumstances, such as family relationships or careers" or pre-existing mental health problems.
+In response to reports that some people had become emotionally disturbed while attending the programme, he stated that such cases may have been caused by "outside circumstances, such as family relationships or careers" or pre-existing mental health problems.
 He added, "When they sought help from School tutors, the advice given may sometimes have exacerbated the situation, but there have been a great deal more cases where tutors' help has been much appreciated."